Braintree, MA Alcohol And Drug Rehab Centers

 - aftercare programs: managing alcohol or drug addiction includes relapse prevention planning, alumni support group programs, and family involvement level

-- detox programs available: detoxification may be necessary at the start of treatment
+- detox programs: detoxification may be necessary at the start of treatment

 - dual diagnosis treatment: many people need both addiction treatment and care for a co-occurring mental health disorder

 - accreditation: make sure to get treatment from certified and credentialed professionals with experience in treating your type of addiction that use evidence-based treatment